 Royal Life Centers offers several guest-centered experiential/expressive therapies to guests to promote healing through creativity.
-As an alternative to more traditional group and individual therapy, these approaches encourage new modes of thinking by exercising different parts of the brain and tend to be more hands-on.
-A foundational concept of experiential therapy is the idea that perception informs behavior, and this form of therapy is often used to uncover and break down repressed emotions.
+As an alternative to more traditional group and individual therapy, these approaches encourage new modes of thinking.
+They tend to be more hands-on and work by exercising different parts of the brain.

-Activity therapy, which might include art, music, and journaling for therapeutic purposes, is a form of experiential therapy and one of the more relaxed components of our holistic approach to therapy at Royal Life Centers.
+Activity therapy, which might include art, music, and journaling for therapeutic purposes, is a form of experiential therapy.
+Typically this is one of the more relaxed components of our holistic approach to therapy at Royal Life Centers.
 Our adventure and equine-assisted therapies can also be considered experiential.

-Art therapy, such as painting, sculpting, and other forms of visual art, promotes expression of unconscious feelings and thoughts and can facilitate self-discovery.
-Emotions may manifest in artwork, which can relieve stress and help guests to manage anxiety and visualize new patterns of thought and emotion.
-Additionally, research shows that art therapy can be instrumental in treating disorders that co-occur with substance use disorder, such as depression, anxiety, PTSD, and ADHD.
+Art therapy, such as painting, sculpting, and other forms of visual art, promotes the expression of feelings and thoughts.
+Emotions often come out in artwork, which can relieve stress, as well as manage anxiety.
+Also, this can promote self-discovery and new patterns of thought and emotion.
+Additionally, research shows that art therapy can be helpful in treating disorders that co-occur with substance use disorder.
+Such as depression, anxiety, PTSD, and ADHD.

 Journaling can be very effective in helping to treat substance use disorder, as writing down feelings and thoughts helps guests to manage anxiety, reduce stress, and cope with depression.
-Additionally, recording emotions on paper, because it reduces their emotional intensity, helps guests to discover themselves while staying strong in their recovery efforts.
+Additionally, recording emotions on paper helps guests to discover themselves while staying strong in their recovery efforts.

 According to the American Music Therapy Association, music therapy can:

 The connection between music and emotions can be a powerful one.
 We offer several seminar-style music groups on topics such as musical healing, that guests might experience the association for themselves.